-Prerequisite: MAT 050 or MAT 090 ("C" grade or better) or appropriate math entrance score
+Prerequisite: MAT 050 or appropriate math entrance score

 Provides a review of general mathematics, introductory algebra and an opportunity to learn systems of measurement and methods of solving problems related to drug dosage and intravenous fluid administration.
 It is designed for students in the health disciplines.
 Topics may include algebra, graphs, measurement and conversion between various systems of measurement.